msathe-tech/pks-automation/README.md

 And last, we will configure the PKS tile using the creds populated earlier.

-Check your IaaS requirements here - https://docs.pivotal.io/runtimes/pks/1-3/aws-requirements.html
+Check your IaaS requirements [here](https://docs.pivotal.io/runtimes/pks/1-3/aws-requirements.html)

 # Prepare to automate PKS
 1. Git clone this repo -